Counselling and Psychotherapy for Individuals

 I am fully committed to my role as a therapist and look forward to helping you to better know and support yourself.

-*For those who wish to know about the main therapeutic approaches that influence my work, these are: Gestalt, Transactional Analysis, Existential Therapy, Mindfulness and CBT.
+*For those who wish to know about the main therapeutic approaches that influence my work, these are: Transactional Analysis, IFS (Internal Family Systems), Existential Therapy, Gestalt, Mindfulness and CBT (Cognitive Behavioural Therapy).

 I have worked with a broad range of issues.

 In addition to my private work, I am a lecturer in counselling at Iron Mill College.

 My previous roles include university counsellor, crisis counsellor and therapist for a local counselling and psychotherapy trust.

 I have also worked for services supporting people with anxiety issues, panic, depression and obsessive compulsive disorder (OCD).
 In addition to individual support, I am experienced in facilitating support groups, group therapy and workshops.